mrseanryan/tslint-folders/CONTRIBUTING.md

 - Clone it and install dependencies

 		git clone https://github.com/YOUR-USERNAME/tslint-folders
-		npm install

-Keep in mind that after running `npm install` the git repo is reset.
-So a good way to cope with this is to have a copy of the folder to push the changes, and the other to try them.
+		yarn

 Make and commit your changes.
-Make sure the commands npm run build and npm run test:prod are working.
+Make sure the commands `yarn build` and `yarn test:prod` are working.

-Finally send a [GitHub Pull Request](https://github.com/mrseanryan/tslint-folders/compare?expand=1) with a clear list of what you've done (read more [about pull requests](https://help.github.com/articles/about-pull-requests/)).
+Finally open a [GitHub Pull Request](https://github.com/mrseanryan/tslint-folders/compare?expand=1) with a clear list of what you've done (read more [about pull requests](https://help.github.com/articles/about-pull-requests/)).
 Try to make your commits atomic (one change per commit).

 ### dependencies